EthanThatOneKid/agx/README.md

 agx provides a declarative way to build AI agents using JSX syntax and AI SDK primitives.

-These components work together:

-- **LLMs** process input and decide the next action
-- **Tools** extend capabilities beyond text generation (reading files, calling APIs, writing to databases)
-- **Loop** orchestrates execution through:
-  - **Context management** - Maintaining conversation history and deciding what the model sees (input) at each step
-  - **Stopping conditions** - Determining when the loop (task) is complete

 The `Agent` component handles these three components for you.
 It is the recommended approach for building agents with agx because it:

-- **Reduces boilerplate** - Manages loops and message arrays automatically
-- **Improves reusability** - Define once, use throughout your application
-- **Simplifies maintenance** - Single place to update agent configuration
-- **Type safety** - Get full TypeScript support for your agent's tools and outputs

 ## Creating an Agent